Rue de Montmorency: House of Nicolas Flamel

-The house of Nicolas Flamel, at No. 52, which was built in 1407 by Nicolas Flamel himself still stands, the oldest stone house in Paris, at 51 rue de Montmorency; the ground floor, always a tavern, currently houses the Auberge Nicolas Flamel.
-Nicolas Flamel, a scrivener and manuscript-seller who developed a reputation as an alchemist, claimed that he made the Philosopher's Stone which turns lead into gold, and that he and his wife Pernelle achieved immortality.
+The house of Nicolas Flamel, at no. 52, which was built in 1407 by Flamel himself, still stands, the oldest stone house in Paris, at 51 rue de Montmorency; the ground floor, always a tavern, currently houses the Auberge Nicolas Flamel.
+Nicolas Flamel, a scrivener and manuscript-seller who developed a reputation as an alchemist, claimed that he made the philosopher's stone, which turned lead into gold, and that he and his wife Pernelle achieved immortality.
 Engraved images were discovered during recent works on this house.

-On the facade of the building you can still read this inscription: "Nous homes et femes laboureurs demourans ou porche de ceste maison qui fut faite en l'an de grâce mil quatre cens et sept somes tenus chascun en droit soy dire tous les jours une paternostre et un ave maria en priant Dieu que sa grâce face pardon aus povres pescheurs trespasses Amen".
+On the facade of the building one can still read this inscription: "Nous homes et femes laboureurs demourans ou porche de ceste maison qui fut faite en l'an de grâce mil quatre cens et sept somes tenus chascun en droit soy dire tous les jours une paternostre et un ave maria en priant Dieu que sa grâce face pardon aus povres pescheurs trespasses Amen".

-This religious foundation included a gable wall that has since disappeared.
-The first two floors and still retain their original decoration: the famous Gothic inscription mentioned above, as well as the pillars of the base moldings and decorations of angels and columns.
-On the second and fifth pillars are engraved with the initials N and F in homage to the founder of the place.
-This decoration appears to be the work of a Tombia cemetery near Saint-Nicolas des Champs.
+This religious foundation included a gable wall, which has since disappeared.
+The first two floors remain and still retain their original decoration: the famous Gothic inscription mentioned above, as well as the pillars of the base moldings and decorations of angels and columns.
+On the second and fifth pillars are engraved with the initials "NF" in homage to the founder of the place.
+This decoration appears to be the work of a funerary engraver from the neighboring cemetery of Saint-Nicolas des Champs.

 This house has been the subject of new restorations in June 2007 and is now a restaurant.

 Geographic situation

-The street is close to the Conservatoire National des Arts et Métiers housed in the medieval priory of Saint-Martin-des-Champs.
+The street is close to the Conservatoire National des Arts et Métiers, housed in the medieval priory of Saint-Martin-des-Champs.
 It is also located very close to the Centre Georges Pompidou (also named Beaubourg Museum).
-Numerous modern art galleries can be found on Rue de Montmorency.
+Numerous modern art galleries can be found on the Rue de Montmorency.